 Privy provides methods to sign EIP-7702 authorizations, which allows your embedded wallets to be upgraded into any smart contract.
 Learn more about EIP-7702 and how to use it with various account abstraction providers.

-EIP-7702 authorization signing is currently only supported in the React SDK and REST API.
+EIP-7702 authorization signing is supported in the React SDK, REST API, and Node SDK.

 const { signAuthorization } = useSign7702Authorization ();